gpeyton/ai-devotional/devotional/index_Q2.md

 The story of Fanny Crosby, the blind hymn writer who wrote thousands of songs praising God despite her disability.
 *Hymn*: Blessed Assurance

-## Week 24: More on the First Commandment
+## Week 24: Sanctification & Christ's Work
 **Memory Verse**: "Little children, keep yourselves from idols."
 (1 John 5:21)

-### Day 1: What Is Forbidden in the First Commandment?
+### Day 1: What Is Sanctification?
-*Catechism Q47*: What is forbidden in the first commandment?
+*Catechism Q51*: What is sanctification?
-*Catechism A*: The first commandment forbiddeth the denying, or not worshiping and glorifying the true God as God, and our God; and the giving of that worship and glory to any other, which is due to him alone.
+*Catechism A*: It is God's making sinners holy in heart and conduct.
 *Hymn*: Come, Thou Fount of Every Blessing

 ### Day 2: Truth